midnightntwrk/midnight-architecture/adrs/0018-compact-syntax-changes.md

 * No change to Compact
 * Use just `Unsigned` instead of `Unsigned Integer`
-* Use the abbreviation `UInt`
+* Use the abbreviation `UInt` or `Uint`

 ### Decision Outcome

-We will adopt the second of these options, replacing `Unsigned Integer` with `Unsigned`.
-Compact doesn't currently use abbreviations in its builtin types, so we opted against the third of these.
-(Note however, that Compact does abbreviate the keywords `struct` and `enum`.)
+We will adopt the third of these options, replacing `Unsigned Integer` with `Uint`.

-Developers can update their code by changing `Unsigned Integer` to `Unsigned`.
+This change could be automated.

 ## Validation